Tzvetan Todorov: Career

-Aside from his work in literary theory, Todorov has also published studies of philosophy.
+Aside from his work in literary theory, Todorov also published studies of philosophy.
 He wrote Frail Happiness about the writings of Jean-Jacques Rousseau.
 He focuses on Rousseau's ideas of attaining human happiness and how we can live in 'modern' times.

 In one of his major works, Facing the Extreme, Todorov asks whether it is true the Nazi concentration camps and the Soviet Gulags revealed that in extreme situations "all traces of moral life evaporate as men become beasts locked in a merciless struggle for survival" (31–46).
 That opinion is commonplace of popularized accounts of the camps, and also appears in accounts of survivors themselves.
 Primo Levi, quoted in Todorov, writes that camp life is a "continuous war of everyone against everyone."
 To survive, all dignity and conscience had to be sacrificed and everyone is alone.
 Reports from gulag survivors are similar.
 However, in his reading of actual survivor testimonies, Todorov says the picture is not that bleak, that there are many examples of inmates helping each other and showing compassion in human relationships despite the inhumane conditions and terror.
 Survivors point out that survival always depended on the help of others.
 He concludes that life in the camps and gulag did not follow the law of the jungle and that the counter-examples are numerous, even in Levi's work.

-Todorov's honors include the CNRS Bronze Medal, the Charles Lévêque Prize of the Académie des sciences morales et politiques and the first Maugean Prize of the Académie française and the Prince of Asturias Award for Social Sciences; he was also an Officer of the Ordre des Arts et des Lettres.
+Todorov's honors included the CNRS Bronze Medal, the Charles Lévêque Prize of the Académie des sciences morales et politiques and the first Maugean Prize of the Académie française and the Prince of Asturias Award for Social Sciences; he was also an Officer of the Ordre des Arts et des Lettres.
 He was an elected member of both the American Philosophical Society and the American Academy of Arts and Sciences.
 He also received the Prince of Asturias Award for Social Sciences.
 In 2015, he was awarded the [Wayne C. Booth] Award for lifetime achievement in narrative studies by the International Society for the Study of Narrative.

 Personal life and death

-Tzvetan Todorov was born in the family of Todor Borov, a famous Bulgarian linguist and intellectualist from the early 20th century.
+Tzvetan Todorov was born in the family of Todor Borov, a Bulgarian linguist and intellectualist from the early 20th century.
 His brother is the Bulgarian mathematician and theoretical physicist Ivan Todorov.

 Todorov was married twice.
-His first wife was the scholar Martine van Woerkens and his second was Nancy Huston, with whom he had two children, until 2014.
+His first wife was the scholar Martine van Woerkens, with whom he had a son, Boris.
+His second was Canadian novelist and essayist Nancy Huston, with whom he had two children, daughter Léa and son Sacha; he and Huston divorced in 2014.
 He died on 7 February 2017, at the age of 77.
-He is survived by a son, Boris, from the first marriage, and a daughter, Léa, and a son, Sacha, from the second.